-Warning – in 2021 the UK electricity wholesale price has risen substantially, so an Agile tariff may not suit you.
+Warning – in 2021-2 the UK electricity wholesale price has risen substantially, so an Agile tariff may not suit you.
+We now use Octopus “Go Faster”.
 This post dates from 2019…

 We switched to a time-of-use electricity tariff from Octopus in summer 2019, from an Economy 7 tariff.
 This means that the price of electricity varies every half an hour, depending on the wholesale price.
 Between 4pm and 7pm a peak-time 12 pence is added, with a price cap at 35p/kWh.
 So there’s an incentive to avoid the 4pm to 7pm peak; the “carrot” is that the price can drop to zero- and below.
 Octopus update their web page every evening for the day ahead, so you know what to expect, and make it available on an API for clever IoT automation such as Ohme EV charging.
 Here’s a graphical example of a 2-day period in January:

 When we were on Economy 7, we were paying an average of 12.5p per kWh (including VAT).
 With two electric cars, 59% of our demand was at night and 41% during the day.
 Solar PV reduces our daytime demand, more significantly in the summer, but we still often get enough solar energy to heat a free tank of hot water on sunny days in the winter.

 But how does a time-of-use tariff work on dark days in November and December?
 The bottom line is that our average rate was 9.47p (inc. VAT).
 This is a saving of 24% over the Economy 7 tariff, it would be even more over the average UK rate.
 Over a year that’s £250 a saving over Economy 7 (which has more than paid for my Ohme smart EV charging cable for example).
 Put another way, our average rate we have paid this month is now the same as our off-peak rate was on our Economy 7 tariff previously.